-1. Standardized method using the UPDATE BINARY command - The targeted file needs to be selected before its content can be accessed (SELECT file command) - Even in the PERSONALIZATION state, file access conditions as set in EF.FAP must be satisfied - Setting of proper FAP may be required in advance, otherwise updating may be denied - BMK and BSK keys cannot be updated with this method - The update of file access conditions within the EF.FAP file need to be done for each of the application's file separately 2.
-Proprietary method using the PERSONALIZE DATA command - No dedicated file selection required - Exclusive method for updating BMK/BSK keys - The update of the file access conditions for all application files are possible with a single command
+1. Standardized method using the UPDATE BINARY command

+- The targeted file needs to be selected before its content can be accessed (SELECT file command)

+- Even in the PERSONALIZATION state, file access conditions as set in EF.FAP must be satisfied - Setting of proper FAP may be required in advance, otherwise updating may be denied - BMK and BSK keys cannot be updated with this method - Updates of file access conditions within the EF.FAP file need to be done for each of the application's file separately

+2. Proprietary method using the PERSONALIZE DATA command

+- No dedicated file selection required

+- Exclusive method for updating BMK/BSK keys

+- The update of the file access conditions for all application files are possible with a single command

 The file access policy should be updated to define the per-file and the per-interface access rights for the application files.
-It is essential that the access right settings for the NDEF file (via the NDEF-File_CTRL_TLV) and the proprietary files (via the Proprietary-File_CTRL_TLV(s)) in the EF.CC file match the FAP configuration for the respective files.
-The OPTIGATM Authenticate NBT keeps these setting in sync for the NDEF-File_CTRL_TLV, and developers need to update this value for the Proprietary-File_CTRL_TLV.
-If the data is not matching, this may result in non-compliance with the NFC Forum T4T Specification [1].
+It is essential that the access right settings for the NDEF file (via the NDEF-File\CTRL\TLV) and the proprietary files (via the Proprietary-File\CTRL\TLV(s)) in the EF.CC file match the FAP configuration for the respective files.
+The OPTIGATM Authenticate NBT keeps these setting in sync for the NDEF-File\CTRL\TLV, and developers need to update this value for the Proprietary-File\CTRL\TLV.
+If the data is not matching, this may result in noncompliance with the NFC Forum T4T Specification [1].

-In the following example, the access rights for the NDEF file (FileID: E104_H) allow read access via the NFC interface, whereas the update of data is blocked.
-The FAP settings for both file prevent any file access from the I2C interface.
-The Proprietary-File_CTRL_TLV for FILE_2 (FileID: E1A2_H) allows unconditional file access from the NFC interface (read and write/update).
+In the following example, the access rights for the NDEF file (FileID: E104H) allow read access via the NFC interface, whereas the update of data is blocked.
+In addition, all four proprietary files (E1AXH) are registered in the Capability Container.
+The access to these files is blocked for reading and updating (see [Table 1](#)).
+Furthermore, the FAP settings prevent any file access for all files from the I2C interface (see [Table 2](#)).